 There are two beaches on the lake.
 The South Beach is busier since it’s the one closer to the parking lot.
-There is a boat rental store around a 5-minute drive from the lake.
+There is a boat rental store around a five-minute drive from the lake.
 Non-motorized boats are allowed on the water if you’re looking for a place to paddle.

 Again similar to White Pine Beach, Buntzen Lake is surrounded by walking trails.
 The ones at Buntzen can be much more intense though.
-One popular trail, the Diez Vistas, is 15 km long!
+One popular trail, the Diez Vistas, is 15 kilometres long!
 Of course, there are some shorter ones in the area too if that’s more your style.

 The beach itself is nice and sandy.
 There is also an off-leash dog area at the water nearby.

 To learn more about the beach and surrounding area, see our article about Buntzen Lake.